 You’ve installed code-server to your Kubernetes cluster and made it available at your domain.
 You have also verified that it requires you to log in with a password.
 Now, you’ll move on to secure it with free Let’s Encrypt certificates using Cert-Manager.

 In this section, you will secure your code-server installation by applying Let’s Encrypt certificates to your Ingress, which Cert-Manager will automatically create.
 After completing this step, your code-server installation will be accessible via HTTPS.

 code-server.yaml for editing:

 - nano code-server.yaml

 Add the highlighted lines to your file, making sure to replace the example domain with your own:

-letsencrypt-prod, created as a part of the prerequisites.
+letsencrypt-prod to provision certificates, which you created as a part of the prerequisites.
 Then, you specify the domains that will be secured under the

 tls section, as well as your name for the